 Upper Wick

-The real showstopper is the long upper wick, which is usually at least twice as big as the real body.
+The real showstopper is the long upper wick, usually at least twice as big as the real body.
 This long wick signifies the market’s unsuccessful effort to maintain high prices.
-Throughout the trading day, the market drives the prices up, but by the end of the day, they drop significantly.
+Throughout the trading day, the market drives the prices up, but by the end, they drop significantly.
 This long upper wick clearly shows that market change.

 Lower Wick

-In theater terms, the lower wick would be like a backstage helper—hardly seen.
+In theater terms, the lower wick would be like a backstage helper because it is hardly seen.
 It’s often very small or might not even be there.
 This minimal presence makes the long upper wick even more noticeable, highlighting the market’s quick change in mood.

 Volume

-Finally, where the shooting star candle appears in the larger market trend is key.
-It should appear following a stretch of increasing prices, signaling a likely drop in the market.
-Seeing a shooting star in this context increases the odds that there’s an actual market change, not just a random event.
+The shooting star candle should appear following a stretch of increasing prices, signaling a likely drop in the market.
+Seeing a shooting star in this context increases the odds of an actual market change, not just a random event.

 Example of How to Use the Shooting Star Candle

-Let’s walk through an imaginary situation to help you understand how the shooting star candle pattern can be useful in trading.
-Keep in mind that this is only an educational example and shouldn’t be taken as financial guidance.
+The situation below will help you understand how the shooting star candle pattern can be useful in trading.
+Remember that this is only an educational example and shouldn’t be considered financial guidance.

-• Current Trends: You’ve been watching a stock that’s been climbing for a few weeks.
+Current Trends: You’ve watched a stock increase for a few weeks.

 1. Holding On

-You decide to wait until the next day to see if a red candle forms, which would indicate that the stock might start to fall.
+You decide to wait until the next day to see if a red candle forms, indicating that the stock might start to fall.
 The next day, a red candle does appear, confirming your hunch.

 2. Making Your Choice